18 Ways to Celebrate the International Day of Happiness

-Nothing expresses joy quite the same way as dancing does.
+Nothing expresses joy quite the same way as dancing.
 Celebrate the International Day of Happiness by dancing.
 Take part in a group dance like square dancing, line dancing, or folk dancing.
 Go out with a loved on and dance the night away.
 Try ballroom dancing or just get out there on the dance floor and move your own way.
-If no one is around, just dance for yourself, feeling the happy rhythms of your favorite music.
+If no one is around, dance for yourself and feel the happy rhythms of your favorite music.

 Volunteering is good for the soul.
 A study on volunteering explored whether people who volunteer actually benefit from the experience or only think they do.
 As it turns out, volunteering has even greater benefits for physical and emotional health as you get older.
 So, as you get older, it just makes sense to take more time to help others.
 Volunteer at a soup kitchen, knit infant caps for hospitals to give out in the neonatal unit, or grab a hammer and help build a Habitat for Humanity home.
 Whatever you find to do, allow yourself to enjoy the work and the connections you're making with others.

-Even for the happiest worker, the time will usually come when work seems like a drudgery, if only occasionally.
+Even for the happiest worker, the time will usually come when work seems like a drudgery.
 You can lift your spirits along with those of your coworkers by doing things at work that promote happiness for everyone.
 Congratulate a fellow worker when they have a small success.
 Work out conflicts peacefully when you can.
 Be a good listener for your coworkers.
 Take the attitude that work can be joyful every day.

-It's hard to be happy when you're suffering from depression, anxiety, or another mental condition.
+It's hard to be happy when you experience depression, anxiety, or another mental condition.
 Mental illness isn't something you can just turn off in an instant.
 Getting better is a process that requires thought, guidance, and expert care.
-With the right help, though, you can celebrate the next International Day of Happiness in a more joyful way, free of the struggle of dealing with a mental condition.
+With the right help, though, you can celebrate the next International Day of Happiness in a more joyful way, free of the struggle of mental illness.